-Saunders, W. Brian - Co-Chairperson DVM, PhD, DACVS Professor - Orthopedic Surgery College of Veterinary Medicine & Biomedical Sciences Texas A&M University College Station, Texas
+Saunders, W. Brian - Co-Chairperson DVM, PhD, DACVS Professor - Orthopedic Surgery School of Veterinary Medicine & Biomedical Sciences Texas A&M University College Station, Texas

-Dr. Saunders is a professor of small animal orthopedics at Texas A&M and a Diplomate of the American College of Veterinary Surgeons.
-He publishes in the area of implant biomechanics, stem cell biology, tissue engineering, and total joint replacement.
+Dr. Saunders is an associate professor of small animal orthopedics at Texas A&M and a Diplomate of the American College of Veterinary Surgeons.
+He publishes in the area of limb alignment, implant biomechanics, stem cell biology, and tissue engineering.
 He is a Founding Fellow in Minimally Invasive Surgery.
 He performs minimally invasive orthopedic surgery (arthroscopy and trauma), joint replacement, sports medicine surgery, and limb deformity correction.

-Agnello, Kimberly - Lecturer

-DVM, MS, DACVS, DACVSMR

-Associate Professor of Small Animal Orthopedic Surgery

-ACVS Founding Fellow, Minimally Invasive Surgery (Orthopedics)

-University of Pennsylvania School of Veterinary Medicine

-Department of Clinical Studies - VHUP

-Philadelphia, Pennsylvania
+Agnello, Kimberly - Lecturer DVM, MS, DACVS, DACVSMR Associate Professor of Small Animal Orthopedic Surgery ACVS Founding Fellow, Minimally Invasive Surgery (Orthopedics) University of Pennsylvania School of Veterinary Medicine Department of Clinical Studies & Advanced Medicine - VHUP Philadelphia, Pennsylvania

-Dr. Agnello received her veterinary degree from Cornell University, School of Veterinary Medicine and completed a small animal surgery residency at the University of California.
-She is a Diplomate of the American College of Veterinary Surgeons and the American College of Veterinary Sports Medicine and Rehabilitation.
-She is currently faculty in small animal orthopedic surgery at University of Pennsylvania.
-Dr. Agnello's clinical and research interests include minimally invasive surgery, angular limb deformity correction, and clinical trials for the treatment of osteoarthritis.
+Dr. Agnello received her veterinary degree from Cornell University, School of Veterinary Medicine and following graduation she completed a small animal rotating internship at the Oradell Animal Hospital in Paramus, NJ.
+Dr. Agnello completed a small animal surgery residency at the University of California and is a Diplomate of the American College of Veterinary Surgeons and the American College of Veterinary Sports Medicine and Rehabilitation.
+She is currently faculty in small animal orthopedics surgery at University of Pennsylvania.
+Dr. Agnello's clinical and research interests include minimally invasive surgery, angular limb deformity correction, orthopedic oncology, and clinical trials for the treatment of osteoarthritis.